 Ladakh is a stunning destination in every possible way.
-An epitome of nature’s beauty, traveling to Ladakh during a festive time is cherry on the top, as that period is a terrific opportunity to explore this destination and know about its refined nuances.
+An epitome of nature’s beauty, traveling to Ladakh during a festive time is the cherry on the top, as that period is a terrific opportunity to explore this destination and know about its refined nuances.

-And one such festival which comes across as a contributing factor for knowing Ladakh is Galdan Namchot.
-It is a festival where colourful dramas are performed by the monks honouring Je Tsongkhapa along with many other activities.
+And one such festival of Ladakh which comes across as a contributing factor for knowing Ladakh is Galdan Namchot.
+It is a festival where colorful dramas are performed by the monks honoring Je Tsongkhapa, along with many other activities.

 It is said that Je Tsongkhapa was born in Amdo, Tibet sometime in 1357.
 Owing to his wisdom, he was considered one of the most revered men of his time.
-He also taught Tibetian Buddhism to people and also was responsible for the formation of the Gelug school of Tibetian Buddhism.
-And Galdan Namchot celebrates the birthday as well as the death anniversary of Je Tsongkhapa.
+He also taught Tibetan Buddhism to people and also was responsible for the formation of the Gelug school of Tibetan Buddhism.

 People also kindle the butter lamps which, symbolically, signify the victory of light over darkness.
 Apart from this, people prepare many exotic traditional dishes such as Thukpa, Momos, Butter Tea.
-There are also dance-dramas which are essentially performed by the monks who dress up in colourful robes.
+There are also dance dramas that are essentially performed by the monks who dress up in colorful robes.

 And the second one is Manali – Rohtang – Gramphu – Kokhsar – Keylong – Jispa – Darcha – Zingzingbar – Baralacha La – Bharatpur – Sarchu – Gata Loops – Nakee La – Lachulung La – Pang – Tanglang La – Gya – Upshi – Karu – Leh.